hithere-devs/multi-node-agent/README.md

 ## Run the agent

-### 🚀 Quick Start - Interactive CLI
+### 🚀 Quick start (interactive CLI)

-This project includes three different agent orchestration systems.
-Use the interactive CLI to easily select and run any agent:
+Use the interactive CLI to select orchestration style and customer config:

 ```console
 python run_agent.py